 - Practice.
-A drug intervention is an emotional rollercoaster and often the culmination of years of watching your loved one destroy themselves and wreak havoc in your life, and theirs.
+A drug intervention is an emotional roller coaster and often the culmination of years of watching your loved one destroy themselves and wreak havoc in yours and their lives.
 Having a drug intervention specialist to guide you and your intervention team through the process is crucial.
 Have a run-through with everyone beforehand to make sure that everyone can get their letters read, and that any unexpected emotions popping up can be dealt with before the actual drug intervention.

-All of these steps can be broken down and explained in greater detail by your drug intervention specialist, and this list is a general overview of the process.
+All of these steps can be broken down and explained in greater detail by your drug intervention specialist, this list is a general overview of the process.
 Preparing yourself for your loved one’s drug intervention is important.
-You should prepare yourself for the best-case scenario of them accepting treatment, but you also must All of these steps can be broken down and explained in greater detail by your drug intervention specialist, and this list is a general overview of the process.
-Preparing yourself for your loved one’s drug intervention is important.
-You should prepare yourself for the best-case scenario of them accepting treatment, but you also must prepare yourself for the opposite. prepare yourself for the opposite.
+You should prepare yourself for the best-case scenario of them accepting treatment, but you also must prepare yourself for the opposite.

 What to do if Your Loved One Won’t Accept Treatment After a Drug Intervention?